bloombar/self-promotion-post-generator/README.md

 You must first create an OpenAI account and get an API key.
 Then, create a `.env` file in the root directory and add your API key to it.
 See the file named `env.example` for example.

+Install dependencies with `pip install -r requirements.txt` or `pipenv install`.
-Then run `main.py` and the generated images and text will be placed in the `posts` directory.
+Run `main.py` and the generated images and text will be placed in the `posts` directory.